Matrix Measure Flows: A Novel Approach to Stable Plasticity in Neural Networks: INTRODUCTION

-\paragraph{Contraction Analysis} There has been much recent work analyzing the stability of recurrent neural network with \textit{fixed} weights \citep{revay2020contracting,kozachkov2021rnns,davydov2022non,jafarpour2021robust,manchester2021contraction}.
-In particular, authors have been interested in restricting the weights in a recurrent network so that it is provably \textit{contracting} \citep{lohmiller1998contraction}.
+\paragraph{Contraction Analysis} There has been much recent work in the computational neuroscience, machine learning, and control theory communities analyzing the stability of recurrent neural network with \textit{fixed} weights \cite{revay2020contracting,kozachkov2021rnns,davydov2022non,jafarpour2021robust,manchester2021contraction}.
+In particular, authors have been interested in restricting the weights in a recurrent network so that it is provably \textit{contracting} \cite{lohmiller1998contraction}.
 Any pair of trajectories from a contracting dynamical system will converge towards one another exponentially, regardless of initial condition.
-Contraction implies many desirable properties for neural networks and Neural ODEs, such as exponential convergence to a unique fixed point (for autonomous systems) \citep{slotine2003modular}, robustness \citep{jafarpour2021robust}, and the ability to be combined with other contracting system in ways that preserve contraction \citep{kozachkov2021rnns}.
+Contraction implies many desirable properties for neural networks and Neural ODEs, such as exponential convergence to a unique fixed point (for autonomous systems) \cite{slotine2003modular}, robustness \cite{jafarpour2021robust}, and the ability to be combined with other contracting system in ways that preserve contraction \cite{kozachkov2021rnns}.
+In this letter we extend these analyses to models with changing parameters, which is the more biologically realistic case.

 \paragraph{Neural Network} We consider an $n$-dimensional neural network (or Neural-ODE).
-The interactions between neurons in this network are governed by a single weight matrix W, through the following standard continuous-time equations
+The interactions between neurons in this network are governed by a single weight matrix $W$, through the following standard continuous-time equations

-where $\epsilon \geq 0$ is the timescale of the neural network, $\phi$ is the nonlinearity, and $u(t)$ is some external input.
+where $\tau \geq 0$ is the timescale of the neural network, $\phi$ is the nonlinearity, and $u(t)$ is some external input.
 Most applications of contraction analysis to \eqref{eq:RNN_eqs} have focused on the case where the weight matrix $W$ does not change.
 In this case, one can find simple restrictions on $W$ that guarantee global contraction of \eqref{eq:RNN_eqs}.
-However, an organism's ability to adapt to its environment crucial depends on $W$ changing in a way which maximizes future rewards.
-The ways in which the weight matrix adapts is typically a function of the neural states, as well as the current weight matrix.
+However, an organism's ability to adapt to its environment crucial depends on $W$ changing.
+The ways in which the weight matrix changes is typically a function of the neural states, as well as the current weight matrix.
 We focus on weight updates which can be written in the form